Custody

 Modification of Custody & Parenting Time

 Children grow and circumstances change.
 Sometimes this necessitates changes in the parenting schedule or the child's primary residence.
-Minnesota law provides for the process for presenting requests for changes to the court, and when a court may, and may not make a change.
+Minnesota law provides for the process of presenting requests for changes to the court, and when a court may, and may not make a change.
 While it is not atypical to request changes to parenting time as a child grows older, the law is stricter when it comes to requests to actually change physical custody.
 Absent certain circumstances, such as danger to a child or willful interference with parenting time, such changes cannot be made within the first year after the initial establishment of an order or parenting plan, and thereafter, within two years of the last request for modification.

 Requests to modify physical custody arise from time to time when one parent needs to move to another state.
 If a parent with physical custody desires to move, they may not move the child's residence unless the other parent agrees, or the court approves the move.
 If such requests are contested, the court must determine the children's best interests, applying at least eight factors in determining whether a move is in a child’s best interest.
 Today in Minnesota, with more and more parents sharing physical custody, it may be a challenge to prevail on a request to move a child out of state.